Superconductivity studied by solving ab initio low-energy effective Hamiltonians for carrier doped CaCuO$_2$

 \subsection{{\it Ab initio} effective Hamiltonian}

-Within this paper, we solve the \textit{ab initio} single-band effective Hamiltonians for CaCuO$_2$, Hg1201, Bi2201, and Bi2212 as derived in Ref.~\onlinecite{moree2022}, where the transfer and interaction parameters are derived at values close to the experimental optimum hole concentration (at 10\% doping for CaCuO$_2$ and Hg1201 and at 20\% for the two Bi compounds).
+Within this paper, we solve the \textit{ab initio} single-band effective Hamiltonians for CaCuO$_2$, Hg1201, Bi2201, and Bi2212 as derived in Ref.~\cite{moree2022}. {It should be noted that the single band is constructed from the AB orbital of strongly hybridized Cu 3$d_{x^2-y^2}$ and O 2$p_{\sigma}$ orbitals and not from the atomic single orbital of Cu 3$d_{x^2-y^2}$.
+This is justified by very large hybridization gap of the AB and bonding (B) or nonbonding (NB) orbitals.
+See Appendix D of Ref.~\cite{moree2022} and the last paragraph of Sec.~\ref{sec:discussion} in this paper.} Here the transfer and interaction parameters are derived at values close to the experimental optimum hole concentration (at 10\% doping for CaCuO$_2$ and Hg1201 and at 20\% for the two Bi compounds).
 This choice is appropriate in this paper, because properties at optimum hole concentration are the central subject.
 The effective Hamiltonians have the form

 with